Trump administration mulls stiffer rules for imported cars

 The White House initiative was still in the planning stage, with officials at the U.S. Environmental Protection Agency working to craft a legal justification for the policy, the paper said.

 The EPA and the Commerce Department, which the newspaper said was also involved in the effort, did not immediately respond to requests for comment from Reuters.
-Neither did representatives for Ford Motor Co (F.N), General Motors (GM.N) and Fiat Chrysler (FCHA.MI), or for the United Auto Workers union, which represents workers at those three automakers.
+Neither did representatives for Ford Motor Co (F.N) and General Motors (GM.N), nor for the United Auto Workers union, which represents workers at those automakers.

-Additional reporting by Tim Ahmann in Washington and Paul Lienert in Detroit; Editing by Frances Kerry and James Dalgleish
+Additional reporting by Tim Ahmann and David Lawder in Washington and Paul Lienert in Detroit; Editing by Frances Kerry and James Dalgleish